ConnerMcCabe/JS-Algorithms/README.md

     a function that takes two arrays and compares the contents to see if they have any items in common, then returns a boolean
 ### D6- Adding to containsItem and hasPairSum functions
-    given an array and a sum, find two integers within the array that add up to the sum and return a bool if true
+    given an array and a sum, find two integers within the array that add up to the sum and return a bool if true a function that takes two arrays and compares the contents to see if they have any items in common, then returns a boolean
+### D7- VowelCount
+    Return the number (count) of vowels in the given string.
+Consider (a, e, i, o, u) as vowels (but not y).
+The input string will only consist of lower case letters and/or spaces.

 ## Notes
 recursion vs iterative